 Selected Related Publications

-G. Qiao, S. Yoon, M. Kapadia, and V. Pavlovic, “The Role of Data-driven Priors in Multi-agent Crowd Trajectory Estimation,” The 32nd AAAI Conference on Artificial Intelligence (AAAI), New Orleans, Louisiana, USA, 2018.
+G. Qiao, S. Yoon, M. Kapadia, and V. Pavlovic, “The Role of Data-driven Priors in Multi-agent Crowd Trajectory Estimation,” The 32nd AAAI Conference on Artificial Intelligence (AAAI), New Orleans, USA, 2018.

 W. Liu, K. Hu, S. Yoon, V. Pavlovic, P. Faloutsos, and M. Kapadia, “Characterizing the Relationship between Environment Layout and Crowd Movement using Machine Learning,” ACM SIGGRAPH conference on Motion in Games (MIG), Barcelona, Spain, 2017.

 S. Yoon, M. Kapadia, P. Sahu, and V. Pavlovic, “Filling in the Blanks: Reconstructing Microscopic Crowd Motion from Multiple Disparate Noisy Sensors,” 1st Workshop on Computer Vision Applications in Surveillance and Transportation (AVSTI) in conjunction with IEEE Winter Conference on Applications of Computer Vision (WACV), Lake Placid, NY, USA, 2016.